hamishwillee/hamishwillee.github.io/_posts/2014-11-13-jekyll-includes-are-functions.markdown

 ## Tips

-1. *Liquid* does not provide tags to allow you to dynamically build arrays.
-You can however use the [split](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers#standard-filters) function to split up a string to create an array.
+#### *Liquid* does not provide tags to allow you to dynamically build arrays.

+Use the [split](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers#standard-filters) function to split up a string to create an array.
 This approach is used above to turn the folder names list into an array/list so that it can be iterated.

-1. The liquid templates preserve whatever space and newlines you have in their declaration, which means that output HTML can often be full of lines and odd indentation.
-One solution is to remove all space in your code, but this makes it hard to read.
-A better approach is to strip off the newlines using the function, as I have done above.
+### Comments, space and newlines in functions are part of the output.

+Whatever code or comments, or even whitespace you put in a function will become part of the output HTML.
+Often this is fine, but if you want to further parse the content, this can result in unpredictable output.

+In functions where it matters omit all comments, left align all the rows, and remove spaces.
+You will still have line breaks, but these can be stripped using a filter.

+#### strip_html just removes the tags

+Stripping HTML removes the tags, but not the contained content.
+Unfortunately you can't use HTML stripping to remove comments before displaying your function output!

+#### Parameters are "static const"

+Parameters passed into a function (```include.param```) cannot be modified in the function.

+#### Scope is unclear - reset your temporaries

+The scope of variables is a little unclear to me.
+I've found it "good practice" to reset temporary variables used in my functions before using them.

 ## Summary